fastertools/ftl-mcp/README.md

 ## Why?

-`ftl-mcp` enables you to build MCP servers that run as WebAssembly components on the wasmtime-based Spin framework.
-FTL toolkits can be deployed to extremely fast, globally distributed Akamai edge workers via Fermyon.
-Each tool is isolated in its own sandbox with capability-based permissions, providing a secure execution environment for each tool call.
+`ftl-mcp` enables you to build MCP-compatible toolkits that run as WebAssembly components on the wasmtime-based Spin framework.
+FTL toolkits can be natively deployed to extremely fast, globally distributed Akamai edge workers via Fermyon.
+They can also run on any WebAssembly-compatible host.
+Each tool executes within its own isolated sandbox with capability-based permissions, providing a secure execution environment for each tool call.
+You can mix and match tools written in different source languages within a toolkit.

 ## Architecture